Innovative Parking Strategies for Hinsdale

 The planning process will include three phases.
 The first phase will involve a thorough analysis of the existing conditions within the community using information gathered through one-on-one stakeholder interviews, steering committee meetings, review of previous studies, and collection of maps and data.
 Phase two will focus on creating strategies for Hinsdale's parking management review based on findings from the phase one analysis and public engagement.
 The final phase will combine efforts from previous phases to create the parking management review document containing policies, programs, and action steps intended to help the community achieve the future vision.

 A business owners workshop to gather parking input and understand key parking concerns from a merchant's perspective was held on April 3, 2013.
 The workshop attendees got the opportunity to listen to Mike Fox, a business and property owner in Oak Park, speak about how recent parking developments in Oak Park positively affected his business.
 CMAP and Village staff attended Uniquely Thursdays on June 27, 2013 with information about the plan and to gather community feedback.
 An online survey to gather input about existing issues and opportunities in Hinsdale from community members was available from February 19, 2013 to May 19, 2013.
+The Village of Hinsdale Innovative Parking Management Plan was approved by the Village Board on July 7, 2014 and was referred to the Zoning and Public Safety Committee to develop actionable items from the plan.

 Lindsay Bayley, Senior Planner at CMAP, introduced the Hinsdale Innovative Parking Strategies project and presented on important background information.